Governance and club roles

 (h) the Membership Secretary (currently Harriet Chere); and

-(i) the Communications Officer (a role which Jamie Oxley has volunteered to fill); as well as
+(i) the Communications Officer (currently Jamie Oxley has), as well as

 (j) such other Member(s) as the Directors agree in writing known as “Co-opted Members”.
 There are currently 2 Co-opted Members, Jay Fox (who is able to advise on Colt and Mini issues in particular) and Peter Kempe (who was asked to continue on ManCom following his stint as Membership Secretary to assist the Chairman on issues such as corporate governance).